-Councils and certifiers can choose from different options to report data about building certification to the NSW Government, to meet reporting requirements for principal certifying authorities (PCA) that will be mandatory from 1 July 2018.
+Councils and certifiers can choose from different options to report data about building certification to the NSW Government, to meet reporting requirements for principal certifying authorities (PCA) that were mandatory from 1 July 2018.

 The best reporting option for each certifying authority depends mainly on the software used for recordkeeping, but the volume of certification work is also a factor.

-- Some software providers have updated their product to meet the data reporting requirements.
+- Some software products already meet data reporting requirements.

 - The API (application programming interface) allows bulk data upload and suits certification practices that use cloud-based software.

 - The SFTP (secure file transfer protocol) allows bulk data upload and generally suits most councils and some medium-sized private certification practices.

-- The CertAbility mobile app requires manual data entry for each project and suits low-volume certification practices (council or private).
+- The CertAbility web app requires manual data entry for each project and suits low-volume certification practices (council or private).

 You can change your reporting option if your business needs change.

 Data reporting options

 The following software products and providers are the only products/providers verified by the Government as compliant with the data reporting requirements.

 - Better Built Software